opprDev/medical-image-downloader/README.md

 We need to follow the repository goal, by addressing the thereby information.
 Therefore, it is of chief importance to scale this solution supported by the repository.
 The repository solution follows the best practices, achieving the [Core Infrastructure Initiative (CII)](https://bestpractices.coreinfrastructure.org/en/projects/3172) specifications.

-Besides that, one of our goals involves creating a configuration file to automatically test and publish our code to pip or any other package manager.
-It will be most likely prepared for the [GitHub Actions](https://github.com/features/actions).

-Other goals may be written here in the future.

 ## Contribution

 This project exists thanks to all the people who [contribute](CONTRIBUTING.md).
 We welcome everyone who wants to help us improve this downloader.
 Here are some suggestions: